 ARIMA has been applied by previous authors to forecast oil production data [32].
 The “autoregressive” piece of ARIMA deals with finding a correlation between a specific value and a prior/lagged value, essentially seeing if a variable has any correlation to its past values.
 The “integrated” piece deals with making data stationary, essentially ensuring that properties of the data (such as mean and variance), are constant over time.
 The “moving average” piece of the model finds the dependency between a specific value, and the error from a moving average model applied to previous values.
 ARIMA models are therefore useful in forecasting time series data and are especially useful when trying to predict time series data that is non-stationary.
 While Ning et al observed that ARIMA was robust in predicting rates of oil production across wells, our review of ARIMA models being produced with high frequency data, where accuracy on an hourly basis was important, found that the error rate compounds significantly when the forecasting horizon is extended beyond a day [33].

 LSTM is a type of recurrent NN which uses useful patterns from sequential data to provide accurate forecasts [22].
 It learns from previous outputs to provide better results the following time.
 A typical LSTM has 3 layers (i) an input gate which assigns weights based on the significance of different variables, (ii) a forget gate to retain only useful information, and (iii) an output gate which manages the information flow.
 LSTM holds a memory cell (known as a cell state) which retains captured information over longer time periods and preserves useful constituents using its input and forget gates, hence avoiding the vanishing gradient issue associated with traditional NNs.
 LSTMs are particularly useful for non-linear problems where there does not appear to be strict mathematical relationships between variables.
-[34]In our review of LSTM vs ARIMA models, we have found a common consensus in various fields that LSTM performed better, with reduced error rates but with significantly increased processing time [31, 30].
+Unlike recurrent NNs, LSTMs are able to account for long-term temporal effects without encountering optimisation hurdles like vanishing gradients [34].
+In our review of LSTM vs ARIMA models, we have found a common consensus in various fields that LSTM performed better, with reduced error rates but with significantly increased processing time [31, 30].